 The information in this section is for applicants who:

-• Graduated from a Canadian Psychological Association (CPA)/American Psychological Association (APA) accredited doctorate degree program completed in residence, and
+• Graduated from a Canadian Psychological Association (CPA) or American Psychological Association (APA) accredited doctorate degree program, and

-• Completed a full-time CPA/APA-accredited 12-month internship, or the equivalent, and
+• Completed a full-time CPA/APA-accredited 12-month pre-doctoral internship, or the equivalent, and

 • Have not yet registered to practise in Canada.

-Applicants must complete the application requirements outlined here before they can be granted permission to take the oral and written exams and establish eligibility for registration and licensure.
+Applicants must complete the application requirements outlined here before they can be granted permission to take the written and oral exams and establish eligibility for licensure.

 1. Application form

-Applicants must complete the Registered Psychologist Registration Application Form in the Applicant Portal and upload other required items.
+Applicants must complete the Application Form found in the Licensee Portal and upload other required items.

 Applicants must request final, official transcripts for all undergraduate and graduate training to be sent directly from the university to CHCPBC.
 The transcripts should be electronically sent directly from the degree-granting institution to registration@chcpbc.org.

 Applicants who have completed all the requirements for their degree but who have not convocated by the date of the application can provide a letter from the senate of the university, director of clinical training of the program, or other designated official from the department of psychology, attesting that the applicant has completed all the requirements of the degree.
-An original transcript indicating that the degree has been awarded is required prior to registration and placement on the College Register.
-The specific program completed (e.g., clinical psychology, counselling psychology) must be listed on the transcript or a letter must be sent directly from the department chair or training director to the College attesting that a specific program was completed by the applicant
+An original transcript indicating that the degree has been awarded is required prior to licensure with CHCPBC.
+The specific program completed (e.g., clinical psychology, counselling psychology) must be listed on the transcript or a letter must be sent directly from the department chair or training director to CHCPBC attesting that a specific program was completed by the applicant.

-For the purposes of registration, applicants must select one area of practice and complete a declaration of competence.
+For the purposes of initial licensure, applicants must select one area of practice (PDF) and complete a declaration of competence.
 A declaration of competence in an area of practice is a declaration by the applicant that they have the appropriate training, education, and experience in that area of psychology to be able to offer the wide range of activities and services within that area.
-Definitions of the recognized areas of practice are found in Registered Psychologist Applicants: Information on Academic and Internship Equivalency Frameworks (PDF).

 A declaration in an area of practice should be consistent with the graduate program completed and subsequent internship.
-If the declared area of practice is different from either what is documented on a transcript or the attestation provided by the program training director, the applicant may be required to document competence in that area.
-Consistent with other psychology regulatory bodies in North America, the College does not offer specialty licenses to Registered Psychologists in any practice area.
+If the declared area of practice is different from what is documented on a transcript, the applicant may be required to document competence in that area.
+CHCPBC does not offer specialty licenses to Psychologists in any practice area.

 All applicants must undergo an online criminal record check through the provincial government’s Criminal Record Review Program.
-Detailed information, including the required access code, is available in the Applicant Portal.
+Detailed instructions for completing this requirement are provided to applicants on the application for licensure form.

 • All jurisdictions in which an applicant has a previous or current application for psychology licensure